-6 best practices for content management
+7 best practices for content management

 Knowing what you are trying to achieve and thereby supporting business goals is fundamental to any editor or content manager.
-But your organisation and team may have too many ideas and too few resources to execute your plan in a meaningful way (this is known as the knowing-doing gap.
+But your organization and team may have too many ideas and too few resources to execute your plan in a meaningful way.
+This is known as the knowing-doing gap.

 Read more: Content management survival guide »